 The more you progress, the less you code

-Generally speaking, the more you progress, the less actual programming and coding you’ll do.
+A career in software development generally follows other industries; the more you progress in your career, the less actual programming and coding you’ll do.
 Your duties become more people-oriented (building and managing teams) and macro (project management).
 Regardless of what level you are at, software developers are generally well paid, and as you progress through your career, the money increases, as do the perks.